aashvi-maithani/scene-it/README.md

 ## 🚀 Key Features

 ### 1. 🕵️‍♀️ Visual Intelligence (The Core)
-Drag and drop any image—a blurry anime scene, a movie screenshot, or an influencer's post.
+Upload any image: a blurry anime scene, a movie screenshot, or an influencer's post.
 We identify the location instantly.

 ### 2. 📉 Vibe Arbitrage (The "Dupe" Detector)
 **"Champagne taste, beer budget?"**